apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/logging-tasks.rst

 Airflow uses standard the Python `logging <https://docs.python.org/3/library/logging.html>`_ framework to write logs, and for the duration of a task, the root logger is configured to write to the task's log.

 Most operators will write logs to the task log automatically.
-This is because they derive from they have a ``log`` logger that you can use to write to the task log.
+This is because they have a ``log`` logger that you can use to write to the task log.
 This logger is created and configured by :class:`~airflow.utils.log.LoggingMixin` that all operators derive from.
 But also due the root logger handling, any standard logger that (default setting)